adrey1975/Landing-Page/README.md

 # landing_page
-A landing page/Portfolio for future projects to be linked.
+A Landing Page/Portfolio for future projects to be linked and readily accessible to potential employers.

+# Photos_used
+Photo by Ushindi Namegabe from Pexels